text2gene/medgen-mysql/README.rst

 This package handles the download of all relevant files from each data store and the creation of user-local databases in **MySQL only**.

+medgen-mysql is a free and open source library provided by Invitae under the [Apache 2.0 License](http://www.apache.org/licenses/), a copy of which is included within the repository.

 ###########################################################################################

 Requirements